-> - As a result of the GCC finalized Reorganization Plan, Honeywell has incorporated and is managing the investigation and cleanup of several additional solid waste management units on the DVW facility.
+- As a result of the GCC finalized Reorganization Plan, Honeywell has incorporated and is managing the investigation and cleanup of several additional solid waste management units (SWMUs) on the DVW facility.

-> - Metals, volatile organic compounds and pesticides, are the main constituents of concern found in soils, sediments and groundwater at the facility.
+- Metals, volatile organic compounds and pesticides, are the main constituents of concern found in soils, sediments and groundwater at the facility.

 - Institutional controls, if required, will be determined at the time of remedy selection.

 - Some of the site’s key documents of interest are accessible below:

 - Corrective Action Factsheet [PDF, 2 pages, 25 KB, About PDF ]

 - Documents and reports regarding this facility also can be reviewed in person at these locations:

 Get instructions on how to submit a FOIA request.
 Additional fee for requests over 100 pages.